rhmvvCYB3R/rhmvvCYB3R/README.md

 - 👋🏻 Hi, I’m @rhmvvCYB3R
 - ☠️ I’m interested in CYBERSECURITY and REVERSE ENGINEERING 👨‍💻
 - 🧠 I’m currently learning Python🐍,Bash🐧,Pentesting🥷
-- 👾 I will learn C++ and C# as soon as it will be possible
+- 👾 I will learn
 - ✅ I’m looking to collaborate on ....
 - 📫 How to reach me - in no way
-- 😄 Pronouns: VOLVO HEAVY TRUCK
+- 😄 Pronouns:
 - ⚡ Fun fact:

 <!---